Slade Alive!: Background

 Having made their UK breakthrough with the hits "Get Down and Get With It", "Coz I Luv You" and "Look Wot You Dun", Slade decided that the best way to break into the album charts would be to capture their live sound on record.
-In October 1971, the band played three consecutive nights at London's Command Theatre Studio in front of a audience.
+In October 1971, the band played three consecutive nights at London's Command Theatre Studio in front of an audience.
 The three nights cost £600 to record.

 Initially Chandler rejected Command Studio's mix of the album, which was completed in conjunction with the band.
 He remixed the tapes himself, but the band rejected that version and went back to their own original mix.
 Prior to the album's release, "Hear Me Calling" was released as a promotional single in February 1972, with "Get Down With It" as the B-Side.
 The release was limited to 500 copies.

 Issued in March 1972, Slade Alive! reached number two in the UK.
 In Australia, it reached No. 1 and was the biggest-selling album since The Beatles' Sgt.
 Pepper's Lonely Hearts Club Band (1967).